 This approach has worked brilliantly with the e-Golf.
 Here’s an electric car that doesn’t shout about its zero-emission tech – only the most eagle-eyed VW fans will notice the blue highlights and aerodynamic alloys that set it apart from the standard petrols and diesels.

 At launch, the e-Golf had a 113bhp electric motor driving the front wheels, and energy came from a 24.2kWh battery.
 Early models have a 118-mile official range, although in the real world 100 miles is more realistic.
 That’s more than enough to function as a second car in a household, or as a daily commuter – exactly the conditions under which it excels.
 Updates in 2017 pushed these numbers to 134bhp and 35.8kWh respectively.
 This brought slightly improved acceleration and, crucially, a 185-mile official range.

 The Nissan Leaf is the best way to get into an electric car with a very limited budget.
-You can pick up early models for around £5,000, which is a great price for a reliable, comfortable commuter car that will cost very little to run.
+You can pick up early models for a very low price, and will end up with a reliable, comfortable car that will cost very little to run.

-Long trips won't be a good idea as the early Leaf could only go about 80 miles on a charge.
-That's more than enough for the daily commute, though, and it's great for city dwellers with access to a charge point.
+The second-generation Leaf's battery range should prove more than enough for the daily commute, and it's great for city dwellers with access to a charge point.

-The Leaf sold well and was one of the first proper electric cars on sale, so there are a good number for sale second-hand.
+The original Leaf sold well and was one of the first proper electric cars on sale, and now there are also a good number of second-generation models available on the second-hand market.
 Don't be put off by high mileage, but there's enough choice that you can usually find a low-mileage model at a good price.